Milk substitute for all breeds of sheep. Use for orphaned lambs or when the ewe’s milk is limited.

 To make 1 litre of milk: Add 200g of powder to 850ml of warm water.

 Add half the water to the powder first and mix to a paste.
 Then add the remaining water and mix thoroughly.
 Pre-boil the water to ensure it is sterilised.
 If the water is too hot it can cause the milk to curdle.
 If it is too cold then it will be difficult to disperse the powder.
-Wombaroo contains elevated protein and fat levels, so the milk needs to be well mixed to prevent it from separating out.
 An electric whisk can be used for mixing larger quantities.
 Milk can be stored in the fridge for up to a day or can be frozen for up to 2 weeks.

 Bottle Feeding - Individual or Young Lambs

-Warm milk to about 35°C and feed from a bottle with a commercial lamb teat or Wombaroo D-type teat for small lambs.
+Warm milk to about 35°C and feed from a bottle with a commercial lamb teat or Wombaroo D Teat for small lambs.
 Feed every 4 hours for the first 4 days, reducing this to every 6 hours by week 1 and every 8 hours by week 2.
-Avoid dehydration during periods of hot weather by giving a drink of pre-boiled water between feeds.
+Avoid dehydration during periods of hot weather by giving drinks of pre-boiled water between feeds.
 Always have clean drinking water available.
 Consult a veterinarian or experienced breeder for particular advice about husbandry of lambs.

 Self Feeding - Groups and Older Lambs

 Lambs can be taught to self-feed from a modified bucket with rubber teats attached to the base so that milk gravity feeds into the teats.
 Ensure the bucket is well-fastened and teats are at least 40cm above the floor.
-Milk should be offered cold (5ºC) when self-feeding, as this reduces overfeeding by lambs and milk spoilage.
-Feeding milk cold reduces overfeeding by lambs and spoilage of milk.
+Milk should be offered cold (5°C) when self-feeding, as this reduces overfeeding by lambs and milk spoilage.
 Self-feeding lambs should drink from 0.8 to 1.1 litres of milk per day, depending on body weight.